-You must be covered by a comprehensive travel insurance to cover unforeseen circumstances such as travel interruption, loss of baggage and cash.
+You should be covered by a comprehensive travel insurance to cover unforeseen circumstances such as cancellation, travel interruption, loss of baggage and cash and repatriation.
 Also to cover expenses due to sickness, accident or delays caused by matters beyond MoaTrek’s control.
 You should make sure your policy covers cancellation in the event you are forced to cancel your trip due to unforeseen circumstances.
 We recommend taking out travel insurance as soon as you book your trip so you're covered from that point.
 There's more information about travel insurance and our healthcare system here.

 Our advice - you'd be crazy to travel without insurance, don't even think about it!

 Our popular midsummer departure dates tend to fill up pretty quickly.
 We suggest you book as soon as you are sure of your dates.
 As we cater for relatively small numbers a tour can change from half full to completely full very quickly.
 It's quite common for guests to book on our tours 9-12 months in advance, about the same time as the airline flight schedules are released.

 We prefer guests book their own flights either direct with an airline or through their travel agent.
 We are happy to help with your accommodation pre and post your tour.

 Questions about our groups and people on our tours

 Our maximum group size is 18, but most tours travel with 15 or 16 people, plus your Kiwi Guide.
 We reckon it's the perfect amount of people to allow us to discover little off the beaten track spots and for you to get to know everyone really well.
 You’ll make new friends and enjoy the company of people from all over the world.